statamic/docs/content/collections/docs/forms.md

 ## Viewing Submissions

-The Control Panel enables you to explore the collected responses, configure dashboards with reporting metrics, and export that data to CSV or JSON formats.
+The Control Panel enables you to explore the collected responses, configure dashboards with reporting metrics, and export the data to CSV or JSON formats.

 ![Forms](/assets/img/screenshots/cp-forms.jpg) {.rounded}